Analysis | Odds, picks and post positions for 2020 Kentucky Derby

 Jockey: Manny Franco

-The five-time graded stakes winner was impressive in both the Travers and Belmont Stakes, justifying his spot as one of the heaviest Kentucky Derby favorites of the last 30 years.
+The five-time graded stakes winner was impressive in both the Travers and Belmont Stakes, justifying his spot as one of the heaviest Kentucky Derby favorites of the past 30 years.

 No. 18 Authentic (8-1)